 I have written articles for academic journals and magazines, press releases, websites, reviews, grant applications, and more, as both a freelancer and for companies and institutions in the not-for-profit sector.
 I provide clear-sighted and precise substantive editing and proofing, with specialties in the areas of cultural and performance studies: for example, a PhD thesis on creative research into migratory shorebirds, a book manuscript on First Peoples’ rehearsal practices, and a diversity of articles on subjects as diverse as living with crocodiles, disability as spectacle at the Paralympics, Holocaust memorialisation and placemaking in Vienna, and Odissi dance.
-I have worked with close to fifty writers to help them articulate the big story they want to tell – and put the commas in the right place.
+I have worked with more than fifty writers to help them articulate the big story they want to tell – and put the commas in the right place.